LeKangouroo/jinni/docs/dependencies.md

 * [Autoprefixer] - Parses CSS and adds vendor prefixes to rules.
 * [Babel] - A compiler for writing next generation JavaScript.
 * [BrowserSync] - A tool for keeping multiple browsers & devices in sync when building websites.
-* [Chai] - JavaScript assertion library for node and the browser.
 * [Cypress] - Fast, easy and reliable testing for anything that runs in a browser.
 * [ESLint] - A tool that helps to detect errors and potential problems in JavaScript code.
 * [Gulp] - A task runner based on Node streams.